Frequently Asked Questions

 Tickets for the event are extremely limited.
 We would recommend booking early to avoid disappointment.
 The Individual Soundwalk tickets are especially limited with only 18 sessions available.

-Refunds can be arranged through eventbrite and via e-mail until 5pm Friday the 19th of June.
+Tickets are refundable if you have symptoms of COVID-19 on the night of the event.
+In this case, refunds can be arranged through eventbrite and via e-mail until 5pm Saturday the 19th of June.

 Please let us know via